Alangopro/Alangopro/README.md

 `👐`  *"Every piece of software is just a puzzle made by humans—and if it’s made by humans, it can be cracked by humans.
 Nothing is truly unbreakable, just undiscovered."*

 `🪐` **Who Am I?**
-`⭐` Software Developer, Video Editor, Graphics Designer
+`⭐` 21 y/o software Developer, Video Editor and Graphics Designer
-`🔧` Builder of tools that simplify chaos and creator of things no one asked for, but everyone needed.
+`🔧` Personally named as builder of tools and things no one asked for, but everyone needed.

 `🎯` **Passions:**
 - `🧩` Cracking puzzles (digital or life).